qwloh/stylelint-transform-function-no-whitespace/asset/recommended-config.md

+# Recommended Stylelint Starting Config

 All Stylelint's rules are turned off by default.
 To get started quickly, extend presets that turn on a predefined set of rules for you.

-Here are the presets that are recommended for minimal intrusion on an existing project:
+Here are the presets that are recommended for **minimal intrusion** on an existing project:

 **If you use CSS or PostCSS**,